Petnow LogoPetnow

 Package Not Found

-Symptom: Gradle sync fails, dependencies cannot be found
+Symptom: Gradle sync fails, dependency not found

 Solution:

-1. Verify CodeArtifact Authentication
+1. Verify CodeArtifact authentication

-# Check environment variables
+# Check the environment variables

 echo $CODEARTIFACT_URL